 You may have heard, “when you have the choice between being right or kind, be kind.”
 The more open and flexible you can be when you’re discussing rules with your ex, the smoother the holidays will go.
 Be willing to let go of any rigid rules you might want your ex to enforce when your child is with them.
 These may include things like, “Only one piece of pumpkin pie.”

 This is not to say that this request is unreasonable.
 But when you’re co-parenting over the holidays, you’ll really want to prioritize the most important rules and enforce consistently.
 A good rule of thumb is 3 rules consistently enforced at both homes.
 This also helps with stability and predictably for your child, which contributes to feelings of safety.

 As a co-parent during the holidays, one of the best things you can do for your child is keep the lines of communication open with them and their other parent.
 For example, your ex may want to take your child to see Santa Claus, and you may think your child’s too old.
 Work together as a unit and communicate your feelings and needs on this topic to the other parent.
 And don’t be afraid to give a little over the holidays.
 At the same time, know where you need to stand firm.

 For a Legal Case Review, Contact The Law Office of David Pedrazas in SLC, Utah

 Holidays are rough following a divorce.
 They’re even rougher while you’re in the throes of custody hearings and negotiations.

 But there is help out there.

 For more guidance and support on how you can make it through the process of divorce, give us a call at The Law Office of David Pedrazas.
 With over 20 years’ experience, David Pedrazas is committed to helping you build a better tomorrow for yourself and your children.
-Give us a call at 801-263-7078 to schedule your free case evaluation today.
+Give us a call at 801-263-7078 to schedule your Legal Case Review today.